riskfocus/kda-snapshot-automation/README.md

 # The implementation consists of the following components
 1. Lambda function automates the Snapshot creation process via a CloudWatch EventBridge rule and and SNS Topic and uses DynamoDB table to create an audit trail.

-2. A demo KDA application is created that allows you to test the Lambda function and Cloudwatch dashboads and alarms.
-In order to validate the application is creating snapshots we have implimented logging in the sample application when a Savepoint is created to make it easy to do a demo.
+2. A demo KDA application is created that allows you to test the Lambda function and Cloudwatch dashboards and alarms.
+To validate the application is creating snapshots we have implemented logging in the sample application when a Savepoint is created to make it easy to do a demo.
 <kbd><img src="https://github.com/riskfocus/rfs-kda-snapshot/blob/master/Images/21.png" /></kbd>

 3. CloudWatch dashboard is created to report on the performance statistics of the KDA application, including Snapshots, Checkpoints and for demo puposed metrics are included for the demo KDA application.